-The Embrace India Program serves under-resourced health care centers and hospitals in Uttar Pradesh, Karnataka and Gujarat, and in 2014 will expand to Bihar and Uttarakhand.
+The Embrace India Program serves under-resourced health care centers and hospitals in Uttar Pradesh, Karnataka, Gujarat, Bihar and Uttarakhand.
 Embrace donates infant warmers for free to low birth weight and premature infants in need.
 Recognizing that technology alone is not enough to solve complex problems like neonatal hypothermia, local staff also provides intensive health education programs for mothers, families and health care workers.

 What is the issue, problem, or challenge?

 India has persistently high rates of infant mortality, and accounts for nearly 30% of all newborn deaths worldwide.
 More than 300,000 babies die within 24 hours of being born in India each year from preventable causes.
 In under-resourced settings, hypothermia at birth is one of the most important risk factors for newborn infants.
 Incubators and radiant warmers are often unsuitable for these settings.
 There is an incredible need for low-cost, scalable solutions for neonatal hypothermia.